 Miranda's EEG system teaches "composers" to focus on the same stimulus and use their minds to focus on a task -- pushing a button, for example.
 Those brain signals become associated with that activity; when the brain detects these patterns, the device creates a musical note.
 The intensity of the note can also be varied by the brainwaves.

 The video above, with Beethoven playing in the background, illustrates how looking at an image can create electronic music.

-719 clicks in 160 w
+Research: 873 clicks in 266 w